jflamy/owlcms4/docs/Heroku.md

 ![040_success](img/Heroku/040_success.png)

 **6. Time zone configuration**

+Heroku data centers run on universal time by default (UTC).
+So the times appearing in the intermission timers will be wrong, for instance.
+You need to set the time zone according to the published schedule.

-Go back to your https://heroku.com home page.
+- Go back to your https://heroku.com home page.
 Select your application, then `Settings`, then `Reveal Config Vars`.

-- You should add a `TZ` variable to define your time zone.
-Use [this tool](http://www.timezoneconverter.com/cgi-bin/findzone/findzone.tzc) to pick the best value for your location.
+- You should add a `TZ` variable to define the time zone.
+Use [this tool](http://www.timezoneconverter.com/cgi-bin/findzone/findzone.tzc) to pick the best value for your competition.
 This will something with a format similar to `America/New_York` or `Europe/Paris`.

 ## Control access to the application